-The Board has decided that the Respondent has failed, without good reason, in respect of a building consent that relates to restricted building work that he or she is to carry out (other than as an owner-builder) or supervise, or has carried out (other than as an owner-builder) or supervised, (as the case may be), to provide the persons specified in section 88(2) with a record of work, on completion of the restricted building work, in accordance with section 88(1) (s 317(1)(da)(ii) of the Act) and should be disciplined.

-- [12] There is a statutory requirement under section 88(1) of the Building Act 2004 for a licensed building practitioner to provide a record of work to the owner and the territorial authority on completion of restricted building work. - [13] Failing to provide a record of work is a ground for discipline under section 317(1)(da)(ii) of the Act.
-In order to find that ground for discipline proven, the Board need only consider whether the Respondent had "good reason" for not providing a record of work on "completion" of the restricted building work. - [14] The Board discussed issues with regard to records of work in its decision C2-01170 and gave guidelines to the profession as to who must provide a record of work, what a record of work is for, when it is to be provided, the level of detail that must be provided, who a record of work must be provided to and what might constitute a good reason for not providing a record of work. - [15] The starting point with a record of work is that it is a mandatory statutory requirement whenever restricted building work under a building consent is carried out or supervised by a licensed building practitioner (other than as an owner-builder).
-Each and every licensed building practitioner who carries out restricted building work must provide a record of work. - [16] The statutory provisions do not stipulate a timeframe for the licenced person to provide a record of work.
-The provisions in section 88(1) simply states "on completion of the restricted building work ...". - [17] In most situations issues with the provision of a record of work do not arise.
-The work progresses and records of work are provided in a timely fashion.
-In this instance completion occurred in February 2016.
-A record of work was not provided until August 2018.
-On this basis the Board finds that the record of work was not provided on completion as required and the disciplinary offence has been committed. - [18] Section 317(1)(da)(ii) of the Act provides for a defence of the licenced building practitioner having a "good reason" for failing to provide a record of work.
-If they can, on the balance of probabilities, prove to the Board that one exists then it is
+- [13] The Board has decided that the Respondent has failed, without good reason, in respect of a building consent that relates to restricted building work that he or she is to carry out (other than as an owner-builder) or supervise, or has carried out (other than as an owner-builder) or supervised, (as the case may be), to provide the persons specified in section 88(2) with a record of work, on completion of the restricted building work, in accordance with section 88(1) (s 317(1)(da)(ii) of the Act) and should be disciplined. - [14] There is a statutory requirement under section 88(1) of the Building Act 2004 for a licensed building practitioner to provide a record of work to the owner and the territorial authority on completion of restricted building work. - [15] Failing to provide a record of work is a ground for discipline under section 317(1)(da)(ii) of the Act.
+In order to find that ground for discipline proven, the Board need only consider whether the Respondent had "good reason" for not providing a record of work on "completion" of the restricted building work. - [16] The Board discussed issues with regard to records of work in its decision C2-01170 and gave guidelines to the profession as to who must provide a record of work, what a record of work is for, when it is to be provided, the level of detail that must be provided, who a record of work must be provided to and what might constitute a good reason for not providing a record of work. - [17] The starting point with a record of work is that it is a mandatory statutory requirement whenever restricted building work under a building consent is carried out or supervised by a licensed building practitioner (other than as an ownerbuilder).
+Each and every licensed building practitioner who carries out restricted building work must provide a record of work.
+One licensed building practitioner cannot provide a record of work for restricted building work carried out or supervised by another.
+The Respondent was clearly required to provide a record of work.
+The Complainant could not have provided one for him. - [18] The statutory provisions do not stipulate a timeframe for the licenced person to provide a record of work.
+The provisions in section 88(1) simply states "on completion of the restricted building work ...".